Nick Gargan confirmed as Avon and Somerset Chief Constable

 He replaces Colin Port who is retiring at the end of the month after refusing to re-apply for his own job.

-Mr Gargan's appointment was officially confirmed by a meeting of the force's police and crime panel following his selection last week.'Turbulent time'
+Mr Gargan's appointment was officially confirmed by a meeting of the force's police and crime panel following his selection last week.

 The selection process was threatened when the current chief constable, Mr Port, mounted a legal challenge to the decision by the commissioner to open up his job for interview when his existing contract runs out on 26 January.